crl6d/machine-learning/README.md

 # machine-learning

-this im my attempt at learning about DBSCAN and machine learning
+this is my attempt at learning about DBSCAN and machine learning